-To achieve accurate results on complex Computer Vision tasks such as object and scene detection, face analysis, and face recognition, deep learning systems need to be tuned properly and trained with massive amounts of labeled ground truth data.
+To achieve accurate results on complex computer vision tasks such as object and scene detection, face analysis, and face recognition, deep learning systems need to be tuned properly and trained with massive amounts of labeled ground truth data.
 Sourcing, cleaning, and labeling data accurately is a time-consuming and expensive task.
 Moreover, training a deep neural network is computationally expensive and often requires custom hardware built using Graphics Processing Units (GPU).

-Amazon Rekognition is fully managed and comes pre-trained for image recognition tasks, so that you don’t have invest your time and resources on creating a deep learning pipeline.
+Amazon Rekognition is fully managed and comes pre-trained for image and video recognition tasks, so that you don’t have invest your time and resources on creating a deep learning pipeline.
 Amazon Rekognition continues to improve the accuracy of its models by building upon the latest research and sourcing new training data.
 This allows you to focus on high-value application design and development.

 Q: How do I get started with Amazon Rekognition?

 If you are not already signed up for Amazon Rekognition, you can click the "Try Amazon Rekognition" button on the Amazon Rekognition page and complete the sign-up process.
 You must have an Amazon Web Services account; if you do not already have one, you will be prompted to create one during the sign-up process.
-Once you are signed up, try out Amazon Rekognition with your own images using the Amazon Rekognition Management Console or download the Amazon Rekognition SDKs to start creating your own applications.
+Once you are signed up, try out Amazon Rekognition with your own images and videos using the Amazon Rekognition Management Console or download the Amazon Rekognition SDKs to start creating your own applications.
 Please refer to our step-by-step Getting Started Guide for more information.

 Q. What APIs does Amazon Rekognition offer?